Sleep Tracking Series

 Descriptive HRV using Z scores

-In the last blog, we looked at the general patterns of HRV and Sleep data for a population of Oura users.
+In the last blog, we looked at the general patterns of HRV and Sleep data for a population of sleep tracker users.
 We described the population's absolute and delta HRV, as well as sleep data, using the means, which revealed the general pattern.
 This week, we go a little deeper.
 Firstly, by standardising the data using Z-scores and secondly, by looking at individual variable links.

 The analysis involved nearly 100,000 HRV records from April to June 2025, collected from 1,199 users of wearable devices.
 Our goal?
 Understand the magnitude and direction of daily HRV changes and determine if these changes follow meaningful patterns across days of the week.